Literacy and Library

 -

-Reading Mastery Pathways Programme: Using NGRT/CATs and other relevant data, students are placed on the correct intervention pathway of our Reading Mastery Pathways Programme - targeted interventions include phonics catch up, paired/group reading, Sixth Form Mentor reading and reading comprehension;
+Reading Mastery Pathways Programme: Using NGRT/CATs and other relevant data, students are placed on one of four ‘pathways’ and may be identified for targeted interventions including 1-1 reading fluency practice with an adult or participating in our highly successful Sixth Form Mentor reading programme.

 -

-Bedrock: This personalised online learning platform supports the development of both vocabulary and grammar skills.
-In Key Stage 3, students have a fortnightly, timetabled Bedrock lesson, as well as using Bedrock as part of their fortnightly library lesson.
-Bedrock also makes up the majority of the Independent Learning tasks set as part of the English curriculum.
+Sparx Reader: This personalised online learning platform supports the development of reading fluency, comprehension and vocabulary skills.
+In Key Stage 3, students have a fortnightly, timetabled Sparx and Spelling lesson, as well as using Sparx Reader as part of their fortnightly library lesson.
+Sparx Reader also makes up the majority of the Independent Learning tasks set as part of the English curriculum.

 -